dcefram/blog/content/posts/a-dark-alley/index.md

 There were many times where I had to walk from Ever Gotesco (Now SM East Ortigas) all the way to Tektite in Ortigas which is almost 6km away, due to the traffic and hefty penalties when late at the office.
 And not once did I hear any hint of concern.

-Just because I was able to buy my first car before my 4th year at the workforce, she would make it seem that I had it *easy*?
+Just because I was able to buy my first car on my own before my 4th year at the workforce, she would make it seem that I had it *easy*?
 That what my brother had to go through to get to work is something out of the ordinary, something that I couldn't imagine myself going through???

 It boils my blood just writing this down.